Enrollment Periods

 Special Election Periods

 There are times outside of the regular enrollment periods that you can change plans.
-Usually an event will trigger this such as moving, qualifying for state or federal assistance or losing other coverage.
+Usually an event will trigger this like when you move, qualify for state or federal assistance and lose other coverage.